Unease in Kigali as opposition parties unite

 • United Nations independent investigator Maina Kiai, a Kenyan human rights activist, is scheduled to visit Rwanda this week to carry out an assessment of the government’s respect for the right to freedom of peaceful assembly.

-In their latest attempt to seek official recognition, two Rwandan opposition parties — RDR-Rwanda Rwiza founded by exiled former Prime Minister Faustin , and a faction of Parti Sociale (PS) Imberakuri loyal to jailed opposition member Bernard Ntaganda — have formed a coalition with Democratic Forces for the Liberation of Rwanda (FDLR), the remnant Rwandan rebel group accused of committing the 1994 genocide.
+In their latest attempt to seek official recognition, two Rwandan opposition parties — RDR-Rwanda Rwiza founded by exiled former Prime Minister Faustin Twagiramungu, and a faction of Parti Sociale (PS) Imberakuri loyal to jailed opposition member Bernard Ntaganda — have formed a coalition with Democratic Forces for the Liberation of Rwanda (FDLR), the remnant Rwandan Hutu rebel group accused of committing the 1994 genocide.

 The Kigali government has dismissed the coalition, saying it will not recognise anybody associated with a terrorist organisation.
 However, FDLR, which the US blacklisted as a terrorist organisation in 2005, has vowed to use any other means at its disposal including violence to achieve its political ambitions.